lchdl/NLL_anomaly_detection/README.md

 > ```
 > in your console.
 If no error occurs then everything is OK! :).
 We use `bet` (brain extraction tool) to calculate brain mask for each image.

+## Prepare your data

+### Download data
+In this example we used two datasets, [HCP](https://www.humanconnectome.org/study/hcp-young-adult/data-releases) and [ATLAS](http://fcon_1000.projects.nitrc.org/indi/retro/atlas.html).
+They are all publicly avaliable.
+HCP dataset provides healthy MRI T1-weighted scans and ATLAS dataset provides T1-weighted scans of chronic stroke patients.

+### Pre-processing
+Here I provided the details about pre-processing steps for HCP and ATLAS dataset.

 ## Quick start